MrJSA/m3u-Creator/README.md

 ### CHD_to_GDI
 Decompresses CHD (V5) to GDI.
 (GDI is used by Dreamcast.)

+### ISO_to_CSO
+Compresses an ISO file to the CSO file format

 # Credits

 CHDMAN was developed by the amazing guys from [MAME](https://github.com/mamedev), so shoutout to them.

+MAXCSO was developed by [unknownbrackets](https://github.com/unknownbrackets), shoutout to him aswell.

 chd_m3u_creator by [MrJSA](https://github.com/MrJSA)